shama/grunt-docs/README.md

 ## Release History

+* 0.5.0 Now just a wrapper for docpad generate.
 * 0.4.0 Support for Grunt v0.4.
 Update docpad version.
 * 0.3.1 Ability to set DocPad config with `options`.
 * 0.3.0 Update to DocPad 6.6.6.
 Refactor for migration to Grunt 0.4.